ChunTingShen/chuntingshen.github.io/cts-website/README.md

 ### `npm run deploy`

-Change to main branch.
+Change to main branch before running this command.
 Run npm run build locally to ensure it creates the statics/ folder containing the production-ready version of your site.

 Deploy with npm run deploy.
 This will push the build/ folder to the gh-pages branch.